videoanywhere/playwithmpv/README.md

 <a id="org0e01e48"></a>

 ## BTW

-Why use MPV?
-If you are interest in watching bangumi with it:
+If you are interest in watching bangumi with MPV, could see:

 -   [A High-Quality Real Time Upscaler for Anime Video](https://github.com/bloc97/Anime4K)
 -   [MPV FOR ANIME](https://luukuton.fi/article/mpv-for-anime)
 -   [MPV-lazy小站](https://hooke007.github.io/)
 -   [How Do I Get The Best SVP4 Settings?](https://www.svp-team.com/forum/viewtopic.php?pid=61292)

+> Why use MPV?
+> BTW, I think MPV is a so strong and free tool that can be easily for stream vidoes,
+> user shaders and movement enhacement etc.
 > The last one using SVP4 as movement enhacement, if you config SVP as the article said and make it work.
 > Congratulation, a new world is there.Wooss.